tessercat/daoistic-book/book.md

 ## English

-The universal way is like an archer,

-pulling down the top,
-lifting up the bottom,
-releasing when there's plenty, drawing when there's not enough.
+The universal way is like an archer, pulling down the top, lifting up the bottom, releasing when there's plenty, drawing when there's not enough.

-So the universal way
+Since the universal way
-takes from the rich,
+takes from the rich
-and gives to the poor.
+and gives to the poor,

-The human way isn't like that.
+the human way is unnatural

-It takes from the poor
-and serves the rich.
+because it takes from the poor and serves the rich.

 Who among us is capable